-- Students with no previous computing experience should enrol in CMPUT 101, followed by CMPUT 114 and 115. - (2) Some higher level CMPUT courses may require specific MATH courses as prerequisites.
+- (1) There are many routes to the study of Computing Science.
+Students should seek advice from a department advisor or visit our website at www.cs.ualberta. ca/courses.
+CMPUT 272 can be taken in second year.
+Please consult department for advice. - (2) Some higher level CMPUT courses may require specific MATH courses as prerequisites.
 These prerequisites should be taken for the MATH or STAT option. - (3) Specialization students with the Bioinformatics stream must take ★3 in Group A courses which include CMPUT 304, 340 and 474.
 A complete list of Group A courses to be offered in a given year is available from the department. - (4) Specialization students with the Bioinformatics stream must take ★3 in Group B project courses which include CMPUT 400, 401, 410, 412, 414, 415, 422, and 466.
 The department may approve variations in the above requirement on application.
 CMPUT 400 satisfies the project requirement, but cannot be used as ★3 in CMPUT at the 300-level or higher or as a Science option. - (5) The ★6 in GENET options must be chosen from GENET 275, 301, 302, 304 or 390.
 The ★3 in a BIOL option must be chosen from BIOL 321, 380 or BIOCH 200.
 Note: students interested in GENET 390 and BIOCH 220 are advised to take CHEM 101 and 161 in year 1.

-An Industrial Internship Program, similar to a co-op program, is offered to students in the Specialization or Honors programs in Computing Science (see §183.1.9 for guidelines to the program).
+An Industrial Internship Program, similar to a co-op program, is offered to students in the Specialization or Honors programs in Computing Science (see §193.1.9 for guidelines to the program).
 The Industrial Internship designation will appear on the degree parchments of students who have participated in the program.

-Students approved to enter this stream register for a continuous sequence of at least two work experience (WKEXP) courses 921 and 922, starting in May,

-September or January.
+Students approved to enter this stream register for a continuous sequence of at least two work experience (WKEXP) courses 921 and 922, starting in May, September or January.
 During the program, student are considered full-time students of the University.
 Work experience courses have no weight and are graded credit/no credit, and recorded on the student's transcript.
-The Industrial Internship Program Advisor maintains contact at approximately three-month intervals with the student and the person designated by the employer to be responsible for the student's progress.
+The Industrial Internship Program Advisor maintains contact at approximately three-month intervals with the student's progress.
 This arrangement ensures satisfaction on all sides.
 If the review shows the situation is not satisfactory, the internship may be terminated and the student would then return to classes at the next available opportunity.
-The graduation requirements for the Industrial Internship program designation include successful completion of at least WKEXP 921 and 922 plus CMPUT 400.
+The graduation requirements for the Industrial Internship program designation include successful completion of at least WKEXP 921 and

+922 plus CMPUT 400.
 CMPUT 400 must be taken in the first term immediately following completion of the WKEXP period.
 If required by the employer, the student's written report and oral presentation in CMPUT 400 may be classified confidential.
 The employer also assesses the student's performance during the work term.
 Based on the student's written report and oral presentation, and the report from the employer, students are awarded a grade in CMPUT 400.